Services

 Product Development Research for Home Improvement

-A new outdoor paving tile, a cordless tool platform, a paint applicator, a shower concept, redesigned packaging for a filler.
-Home improvement products have to win twice: once with the DIY consumer choosing in the store aisle or the online listing, and once with the professional painter, fitter, or handyman who installs, recommends, and buys in volume.
+A new paving tile, a cordless tool platform, a paint applicator, redesigned packaging for a filler.
+Home improvement products have to win twice: with the DIY consumer choosing in the aisle or the online listing, and with the professional painter, fitter, or handyman who installs, recommends, and buys in volume.
 A concept that delights one audience and annoys the other will stall at launch.
-We run needs assessments, concept testing, hands-on prototype testing, and packaging validation with both sides of that market in one study design.
-DIY consumers and homeowners reached online, trade professionals reached by phone, and face-to-face sessions where the product needs to be held, applied, or laid.
-Van Westendorp, Gabor-Granger, MaxDiff, and conjoint are embedded where feature priorities or pricing are part of the question.
-In short: we tell you whether your product wins with the consumer who buys it and the professional who installs it - before production commits.
+We run needs assessments, concept testing, hands-on prototype testing, and packaging validation across both sides of that market in one design: consumers reached online, trade professionals by phone, and face-to-face sessions where the product has to be held, applied, or laid.
+The result: we tell you whether your product wins with the consumer who buys it and the professional who installs it, before production commits.

 30+